mrABR/spatie.be/resources/views/front/pages/guidelines/pages/laravel-php.md

----
-title: Laravel & PHP
-description: Artisanal baked code
-weight: 1
----

-## About Laravel

-First and foremost, Laravel provides the most value when you write things the way Laravel intended you to write.
-If there's a documented way to achieve something, follow it.
-Whenever you do something differently, make sure you have a justification for *why* you didn't follow the defaults.

 ## General PHP Rules

 Code style must follow [PSR-1](http://www.php-fig.org/psr/psr-1/), [PSR-2](http://www.php-fig.org/psr/psr-2/) and [PSR-12](https://www.php-fig.org/psr/psr-12/).
 Generally speaking, everything string-like that's not public-facing should use camelCase.
 Detailed examples on these are spread throughout the guide in their relevant sections.

 ### Class defaults

 By default, we don't use `final`.
-In our team, there aren't many benefits that `final` offers as we don't rely too much on inheritance.
-For our open source stuff, we assume that all our users know they are responsible for writing tests for any overwritten behaviour.
+In our team, we haven't met any benefits with what `final` offers so far.
+We assume that all our users know they are responsible for writing tests for any overwritten behaviour.

 ### Nullable and union types